Bubbles877/local-ai-chat/README.md

 - LOG_LEVEL
   - Log level (`DEBUG`, `INFO`, `WARNING`, `ERROR`)
-- LLM_INSTRUCTION_FILE_PATH
-  - File path for the system prompt file used as instructions for the LLM (e.g. `data/llm_instruction.txt`)
-- LLM_MESSAGE_EXAMPLE_FILE_PATH
+- CHAT_HISTORY_FILE_PATH
-  - File path for the example conversation between user and AI (e.g. `data/llm_message_example.json`)
+  - Path to the user-AI conversation history (examples) file (e.g. `data/chat_history.json`)
-  - Included in the conversation history as preceding messages
+  - Included as preceding messages passed to both the UI and the LLM
 - LLM_MAX_MESSAGES
-  - Maximum number of messages to include in the conversation history passed to the LLM (<0: unlimited)
+  - Maximum number of messages to pass to the LLM (<0: unlimited)
   - The most recent messages are prioritized up to the maximum count
+- LLM_INSTRUCTIONS_FILE_PATH
+  - Path to the system-prompt file used as instructions for the LLM (e.g. `data/llm_instructions.txt`)
 - LLM_NAME
   - Name of the LLM (e.g. qwen2.5:32b, gemma3:27b)
 - LLM_ENDPOINT